mdsaifff/mdsaifff/README.md

 # Hi, I’m Mohammed Saif Ali 👋
 [@mdsaifff](https://github.com/mdsaifff)

-I’m an Electronics and Communication student with a growing interest in Machine Learning, Artificial Intelligence, and data-driven problem solving.
-I enjoy learning how intelligent systems work and applying that knowledge to practical projects.
+I am currently pursuing an MSc in Applied Data Science at the University of Göttingen, with a strong interest in Machine Learning, Natural Language Processing, and Computer Vision.
+I enjoy exploring how data and intelligent systems can be used to solve real-world problems.

-## What I’m focused on
+## Interests
-- Machine Learning and Artificial Intelligence
+- Machine Learning
+- Natural Language Processing
+- Computer Vision
-- Data Science and analytical thinking
+- Applied Data Science

-- Building projects that solve real problems
+## Background
-- Continuous learning and technical growth
+- B.Tech in Electronics and Communication

 ## Open to
-- Collaboration on ML/AI projects
+- ML, NLP, and CV collaborations
+- Research and project-based opportunities
-- Learning opportunities
+- Learning from and contributing to open-source work
-- Connecting with people who enjoy building and experimenting with technology

 ## Contact
 - LinkedIn: [Mohd Saif Ali](https://www.linkedin.com/in/mohd-saif-ali-47b8421a0?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3Bg88SQLvSQl2%2BdvtbrIhnFw%3D%3D)